 The service is directed towards informally dealing with general planning process issues relating to a number of defined areas and is unlikely to be suitable for anyone seeking comments on the acceptability of a proposed scheme.

-A duty planning officer is available for pre-booked appointments between 9am and 1pm on Tuesdays and Thursdays within the Reception area of the Municipal Offices at 222 Upper Street.
+A duty planning officer is available for pre-booked appointments between 10am - 1pm Tuesday and Thursday weekly within the Reception area of the Municipal Offices at 222 Upper Street or by telephone.
 They will be able to give informal verbal advice in relation to the enquiry and arrange for a very brief electronic summary of that advice to be forwarded to a nominated email address.

 Advice and duty officer appointments